jjpe/tempus_fugit/README.md

 # Tempus Fugit

-This is a crate that operates around the concept of measuring the time it takes to take some action.

-To this end, it enables a dependent crate to do 2 things:
+This is a Rust crate that operates around the concept of measuring the time it takes to take some action.
+Convenience is the name of the game here, and this end it enables a dependent crate to do 2 things:

 1. Measuring the wall-clock time of any expression in nanosecond[1] resolution:
+    ```toml
+    [dependencies]
+    tempus_fugit = "0.4"
+    ```

     ``` rust
     #[macro_use] extern crate tempus_fugit;